mikey-7x/Applied-Electronics-Archive/README.md

 • 74HC04 Hex Inverter IC configured as a Ring Oscillator (Unpowered / acting as a capacitive ground)

 • Single LED & single wire transmission line

+**[3] Self-Powered 7MHz Frequency Counter Prototype by mikey-7x 💥**
 ​
+In this video, I demonstrate a custom-built ATmega328p microcontroller-based frequency counter capable of precisely measuring frequencies up to 6.5 - 7 MHz.

+⚡ The Engineering Hack: It Runs Without a Power Supply!

+If you watch closely, you will see that the 12V battery bank is completely physically disconnected from the board.
+Instead of relying on an external battery, this frequency counter is designed to draw its operating power directly from the device and the signal it is actively measuring!
+By extracting parasitic power from the input signal, it boots up the microcontroller and drives the LCD display entirely on its own.

+⚠️ Circuit Limitations:

+Because the circuit relies on the input signal for power, it requires a signal source with enough current to drive the ATmega328p and the LCD.
+When measuring very high-frequency signals where the available power/current is extremely low, the signal may not be sufficient to turn on the counter.

+🛠️ Hardware Specs:

+• Brain: ATmega328p Microcontroller

+• Display: 16x2 LCD

+• Measurement Range: Up to 6.5 - 7 MHz

+• Power Source: Parasitic (Draws power directly from the measured signal)

 ---